Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/CommandBehaviorBase.md

 [BehaviorBase](/Catel.MVVM\Catel\Windows\Interactivity\BehaviorBase.md)

-Behavior base class that handles a safe unsubscribe and clean up because the default behavior class does not always call`OnDetaching`.This class extends the [BehaviorBase](#) class by adding supports for commands.
+Behavior base class that handles a safe unsubscribe and clean up because the default behavior class does not always call`OnDetaching`.
+This class extends the [BehaviorBase](#) class by adding supports for commands.

 #### Type Parameters